MitchDarrow/HHC_2025/act3_gnome_tea_mjd.md

 <br>
 </p>
 <p>
-Searching the gnomes collection reveals Barnabies email address.
+Searching the gnomes collection reveals Barnaby's email address.
 This is needed for login.
 <br>
 </p>
 <p>